elasticsearch-dump/elasticsearch-dump/README.md

 ## How Elasticdump handles Nested Data in CSV

-Elasticdump is cable of read/write nested data, but in a opinionated way.
+Elasticdump is capable of read/write nested data, but in a opinionated way.
 This is to reduce complexity while parsing/saving CSVs
 The format used a "level 1 data format", might not be the best name, but that's what I am calling it.

 Here is an example of nested data